Santa Barbara Skin Institute

 Squamous cell carcinoma is the second most common form of skin cancer.
 The experts at Santa Barbara Skin Institute in Santa Barbara and Solvang, California, offer precise and effective treatment for all skin cancers, including squamous cell carcinoma.
-Roberta Sengelmann, MD, and Mark Burnett, MD, are fellowship-trained in Mohs surgery and offer comprehensive treatment for squamous cell carcinoma.
+Roberta Sengelmann, MD is a fellowship-trained in Mohs surgery and offers comprehensive treatment for squamous cell carcinoma.
 Call or book an appointment online today for reliable skin cancer treatment.

 Squamous cell carcinoma (SCC) arises from the uncontrolled growth of abnormal cells on the outer layers of the skin’s surface.
 It is also called cutaneous squamous cell carcinoma as a way to differentiate it from other forms of SCC elsewhere on the body.